FamousZsta5rs/Autoload-BS-enhancer/README.md

 NOTES
 ----------------------------------------
-- The script depends heavily on the structure of streaming websites
+- The script depends heavily on the structure of streaming websites and hosters
 - Website changes may break functionality
 - This is a convenience / automation script